lockstockandbarrel/earth/docs/lesson1_ucs4.md

 end program count_glyphs
 ```
-tHat is how simple basic Unicode usage is in Fortran.
+That is how simple basic Unicode usage is in Fortran.
 The data will be
 converted from UTF-8 files to UCS-4 internal representation and back again
 transparently. __The CHARACTER substring indexing and intrinsic functions
 such as LEN(), TRIM(), VERIFY(), INDEX(), and SCAN() are generic, and